ray-project/ray/python/ray/tune/README.rst

     ./tune.py -f examples/tune_mnist_ray.yaml

 The YAML or JSON file passed to ``tune.py`` specifies the configuration of the trials to launch.
-For example, the follow YAML describes a grid search over activation functions.
+For example, the following YAML describes a grid search over activation functions.

 .. code:: yaml